falansari/project-01-bankingwithjava/README.md

   - Password hashing
   - User authentication
   - Password reset
+  - Login Fraud Detection: If there are 3 failed login attempts lock the account for 1 min, before trying again with the login information.
 - **Bank Account System:**
   - Debit card support for mastercard, mastercard titanium, and mastercard platinum.
   - Bank account creation (for registered users only) with an attached debit card.